Devon and Cornwall PCC splits police gun licensing with Dorset

 She said splitting the unit was aimed at "driving a better service".

-She added: "I would like to thank all those who took the time to give us their views via the survey.
+Ms Hernandez added: "I would like to thank all those who took the time to give us their views via the survey.

 "It gave us a clear indication there was a desire for dedicated firearms licensing units for each force."